MCTeamPotato/IFMODLOADBOOM/README.md

-# if mod load boom
-Configuration file: config/ifmodloadboomConfig/IFMODLOADBOOM.json → {"BoomModlist":["BlackMod-ID"]}

-Change the "BlackMod-ID" to the mod you want to ban to work.

-For multiple mods, try {"BoomModlist":["BlackMod-ID1","BlackMod-ID2"]}
+# Fabric Example Mod

+## Setup

+For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

+## License

+This template is available under the CC0 license.
+Feel free to learn from it and incorporate it in your own projects.